New & Used Scion xD: In Depth

 GET A FREE PRICE QUOTE

-The Scion xD is a compact five-door hatchback with a reasonable price, decent fuel economy, and exceptional utility.
-It competes with the Kia Soul and the Scion xB, its close sibling.
+The Scion xD is a compact five-door hatchback with a reasonable price, decent fuel economy, and exceptional functionality.
+It competes with the Kia Soul and its sibling, the Scion xB.

 Technically, the xD launched in 2008 replaced a smaller Scion hatchback called the xA.
 The Scion xD has a unique style, with a taller body and stance led by front styling that's more menacing than cute (many liken it to the face of a bulldog).
 It sits tall on standard big-for-its-class 16-inch wheels (with even more striking 18-inch wheels as an option), the xD, which was first introduced for 2008, has a different look altogether than other small hatches its size.but it also offers more equipment for its price than some of those competitors.